What Is Urticaria?

-According to the NHS, one in five people experiences acute (or short-term) urticaria, while chronic urticaria is less common, affecting around five in every 1,000 people in England.
-Both acute and chronic urticaria cause the same type of rash, and you may develop angioedema if you’re affected by either type of the condition (around 50 per cent of people with chronic urticaria also develop angioedema).
+According to the National Institute for Health and Care Excellence (NICE), 20 per cent of people will have acute urticaria at some point in their lives, while two to three per cent of people will have chronic urticaria (iii).
+Both acute and chronic urticaria cause the same type of rash, and you may develop angioedema if you’re affected by either type of the condition (around 50 per cent of people with chronic urticaria also have regular episodes of angioedema (iv)).
 Both acute and chronic urticaria are the result of histamine and other chemicals being released into the skin.

 In addition to allergies to some types of food, certain medicines and insect bites and stings, acute urticaria is thought to be triggered by a reaction to a viral infection in some people.
-This means you may develop a rash if you have a cold or flu, or another type of viral infection such as glandular fever or hepatitis B. Experts believe that an acute urticarial rash that develops without any apparent cause may be the result of a reaction to a mild viral infection that has few other symptoms.
+This means you may develop a rash if you have a cold or flu, or another type of viral infection such as glandular fever or hepatitis B. However the cause of the rash is only identified in about half of cases of acute urticaria (v).
+And unfortunately, some people have recurring bouts of acute hives.

 Indeed, the cause of the rash isn’t known in more than half of cases of acute urticaria.
 But thankfully, it’s also likely that if you have an episode of acute urticaria, it won’t come back a second time.

-Unlike acute urticaria, however, chronic urticaria can come and go for months or even years (in about half of cases, symptoms can last for three to five years, while in about one in five cases they persist on and off for 10 years or more).
+Unlike acute urticaria, however, chronic urticaria can come and go for months or even years.
 Some things may make it worse, such as alcohol, caffeine and stress.

 For some people, the thing that triggers their urticaria is some form of physical stimulation.
 Like ordinary urticaria a physical urticaria can be acute or chronic, but triggered by factors such as heat, exercise, cold, light, pressure on the skin and even water:

-In around one in 20 people, a rash can be triggered when the skin has been firmly stroked.
-If you ‘write’ on the skin by applying pressure with your finger or another object, whatever you write will appear as a rash (dermatographism literally means skin writing).
+This is when you get a rash on your skin when it has been firmly stroked – around five per cent of people will develop this at some point in their lives (vii).
+Dermatographism literally means skin writing.
+If you ‘write’ on the skin by applying pressure with your finger or another object, whatever you write will appear as a rash.
 Any part of the skin can be affected, though the palms of your hands, soles of your feet and your scalp are less likely to have a rash.
 People find their dermatographism is more prominent when they are hot – after a hot bath or shower, for instance.
 And while it can be very itchy (though not always), the rash usually lasts less than an hour.

-Dermatographism (also called dermographism and dermotographia) usually starts when you’re a young adult, but in most cases it improves over the years.
+Dermatographism (also called dermographism and dermotographia) usually starts when you’re a young adult, but in most cases it improves over the years (vii).